Building a plain risk scoring setup for your homelab

-Start with a clear inventory.
-Name every device, record IP, MAC, role, OS, criticality and whether it faces the internet.
-I use a simple CSV or a small SQLite database.
-That single source of truth keeps data-driven decisions honest.
+Start with an inventory.
+List every device, its IP, MAC, role, OS, criticality and whether it faces the internet.
+I keep that in a CSV or a small SQLite database.
+One source of truth matters more than a clever spreadsheet full of contradictions.

 What data to collect